Overwriting a network diagram rebuilds the network diagram content from network features and network objects currently selected in a geographic map.

 - The All Layers diagram mode must be turned on for the diagram layer to which the operation applies so all layers are present in the Contents pane whether they contain diagram features or not.
 If it is turned off, on the Network Diagram tab, in the Manage group, click All Layers .

 To limit the risk of unintentionally overwriting stored diagrams, you cannot overwrite a stored diagram using the commands on the ribbons.
 To overwrite a stored diagram, you must open the Geoprocessing pane and use the Overwrite Diagram tool.

-There are two ways to overwrite temporary diagrams: either from the Data tab of the Utility Network or Trace Network tab set or the Network Diagram tab.
+There are two ways to overwrite temporary diagrams: either from the Utility Network or Trace Network tabs or the Network Diagram tab on the ribbon.